Note: this blog was originally published on September 2, 2022.

 • Is my service resilient to slow or failed dependencies?

-We must regularly test these assumptions or risk something unexpected and undesired impacting our customers.
-And much like regression testing, regular reliability testing ensures that future changes we make to our code and infrastructure don't introduce bugs or uncover old ones.
+We must regularly test these assumptions or risk unexpected and undesired impacts on our customers.
+Much like regression testing, regular reliability testing ensures that future changes to our code and infrastructure don't introduce bugs or uncover old ones.
+Failing to run these tests regularly can lead to the following impacts.

 Modern applications often depend on external dependencies.
 These can include: